Lake-class inshore patrol vessel

-The Lake-class inshore patrol vessel (also known as the Rotoiti class and the Protector class) is a ship class of inshore patrol vessels (IPVs) of the Royal New Zealand Navy (RNZN) and the Irish Naval Service which replaced the RNZN's Moa-class patrol boats in 2007–2008.
-All four vessels are named after New Zealand lakes.
+The Lake-class inshore patrol vessel (also known as the Rotoiti class and the Protector class) is a ship class of inshore patrol vessels (IPVs) of the Royal New Zealand Navy (RNZN) which replaced the RNZN's Moa-class patrol boats in 2007–2008.
+All four vessels were originally named after New Zealand lakes.
+Two of the ships were sold to Ireland in 2022.

 Following long-running Navy retention problems in the wake of NZDF "civilianisation", two of the four vessels were tied up, inactive, in a 'Reduced Activity Period' for long periods between 2013 and 2018.
 In June 2019 the New Zealand Government announced that two of the patrol vessels would be withdrawn from service, and they were decommissioned in October that year.
+Both were later sold to the Irish Naval Service.

 Design and construction

 Conceived as part of Project Protector, the Ministry of Defence acquisition project to acquire one multi-role vessel, two offshore and four inshore patrol vessels.
 The Project Protector vessels were to be operated by the RNZN to conduct tasks for and with the New Zealand Customs Service, the Department of Conservation, Ministry of Foreign Affairs and Trade, Ministry of Fisheries, Maritime New Zealand, and New Zealand Police.
 The future duties will include maritime surveillance and boarding, support to civilian agencies such as the customs service and search and rescue duties.

-The ships were built in Whangarei by Tenix Defence, and are based on a modified search and rescue vessel for the Philippine Coast Guard, with a different superstructure design.
+The ships were built in Whangārei by Tenix Defence, and are based on a modified search and rescue vessel for the Philippine Coast Guard, with a different superstructure design.
 The cost for the four vessels was planned to be NZ$100 million.
 Friction stir welding was used in the construction of the superstructure, and Donovan Group being the first New Zealand company to use the technique, which is credited as having won them the contract for this part of the vessel's construction.

 Capabilities and features

 The IPVs will normally be used for inshore tasks within 24 nmi of the coastline.
 However, they will have operational ranges of 3000 nmi.
 Together with their improved speed, this will be sufficient to intercept, for example, large off-shore fishing trawlers working illegally in New Zealand waters.
 Each vessel was intended to achieve 290 available patrol days per year.

 The ships were intended to have the ability to patrol (including receiving vertical replenishment) in up to sea state 5 (seas rough, waves 2.5–4 m) and have the ability to survive in conditions of up to sea state 8 (seas very high, waves 9–14 m).
 However, boat deployment and recovery will be limited to sea state 4 (seas moderate, waves 1.25–2.5 m).
 These parameters are much more capable than the Moa class which they replace.
-The shipbuilder claims "the vessel is more than capable of extending the Crown's operational envelope to southern ocean patrol duties".
+The shipbuilder claims "the vessel is more than capable of extending the Crown's operational envelope to Southern Ocean patrol duties".